ProjectInitiative/py-canvas-downloader/README.md

 ## Setup

-1. To use this script you will need to create a **.env** file in the root directory of the repository that has the following information:
+1. To use this script you will need to create a file called **variables.env** in the root directory of the repository that has the following information:

 ```bash
 ACCESS_TOKEN=<very-long-access-token>